CSDDD software: what companies actually need and what most get wrong

 Before you can conduct due diligence, you need to know who your suppliers are and how they relate to each other.
 This sounds obvious.
 In practice, many large companies have limited visibility beyond their direct (tier one) suppliers, and even that visibility is often fragmented across procurement systems, ERP data, and relationship management records.

 Supply chain mapping tools exist on a spectrum from lightweight data visualisation platforms to analytically sophisticated systems that combine mapping with risk enrichment.
 The relevant question for CSDDD purposes is whether you need to understand your tier one supply chain or your extended supply chain.
-Under the current directive text, the obligation extends to the full upstream chain.
-Under Omnibus I proposals, it may concentrate on direct business partners.
-This question should drive the sophistication of the tool you need.
+Under Omnibus I, the due diligence process involves a scoping exercise to identify where risks are most likely, followed by in-depth assessment in those areas.
+This means the depth of mapping required depends on where your risk is concentrated, not on a blanket requirement to map every tier.

 Sourcemap is designed for building and visualising multi-tier supply chains.
 Its strength is in creating a structured, shareable picture of who produces what and where, useful as a foundation for risk assessment and for demonstrating to auditors that you have mapped the relevant relationships.